Software Developer, Pensacola, FL

 Looking at any weight above 35 lbs was daunting to me when I started.
 I felt like everyone else at the gym was so much more advanced than I was.
 But now, because I stuck with my routine, I feel like I fit right in.
 Some lifts I still struggle on, but I know that if I continue, I’ll eventually get to where I want to be.

 Honestly, I never used to walk past a mirror and check myself out, but now I do.
 Almost every time.
 My fiancee has noticed I do this as well and just laughs at me.
 I feel more confident in my own body as a result of being pushed in the gym.
-Some shirts are starting to feel a bit tight in the arms.
 All in all, I feel more energetic (most days!), more confident, and more relaxed since my stress disappears after the gym.